serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 Your root namespace option is set to the Solution name you used, e.g. *MovieTutorial*.
 If your project name is MyProject.Web, your root namespace is MyProject by default.

 This is critical so make sure you don't set it to anything different, as by default, Serene template expects all generated code to be under this root namespace.

+It is also very important to understand that Root Namespace is case sensitive and must exactly match your project name, e.g. not *movietutorial* or *movieTutorial* but *MovieTutorial*.

 This option is also saved, so next time you won't have to fill it in.